CDVyhlidal/Cactus/2. Other/1.07 Beta Information/README.txt

-All credits go to GalaXyHaXz.
-I (fearedbliss) only enabled the ability to make Hardcore characters without having to beat the game.
+All credits go to GalaXyHaXz for 1.07.41.

 ---------------------------------------------------------------------------
 Diablo II - Lord of Destruction : Beta Patch 1.07.41 (1.41)